codepress/admin-columns/readme.txt

 = NEWVERSION =
 * [Added] Filter for suppressing admin notices -> add_filter( 'cac/suppress_site_wide_notices', '__return_false' )
+* [Fixed] Only enable our plugin for taxonomies that are available in the admin

 = 2.5.6.2 =
 * [Fixed] Hotfix cleanup.